ICRAR/daliuge/docs/managers.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 *Data Island DROP Managers* sit on top of Node DROP Managers.
-They follow the assummed topology where a set of nodes is grouped into a logical *Data Island*.
+They follow the assumed topology where a set of nodes is grouped into a logical *Data Island*.
 The Data Island DROP Manager is the public interface of the whole Data Island to external users, relaying messages to the individual Node DROP Managers as needed.